Harvey-OS/harvey/.github/CONTIRIBUTING.md

 If you haven't already, come find us on our [mailing list](https://groups.google.com/forum/#!forum/harvey).
 We want you working on things you're excited about.

+Harvey, like most other open source projects, has a [Code of Conduct](https://github.com/Harvey-OS/harvey/wiki/Code-of-Conduct) that it expects its contributors and core team members to adhere to.

 Here are some important resources:

   * [Mailing list](https://groups.google.com/forum/#!forum/harvey) is where the development discussion happens.